How to reduce shopping friction and deliver rewarding experiences

 Why does it matter?

-Understanding customer choice is about understanding the push and pull factors that influence that choice.
+Understanding customer choice is about understanding the push and pull factors that influence that choice - the key factors influencing consumer behaviour.
 These opposing forces of friction and reward are present in every vendor interaction.

 And in a choice economy, where choosing where to shop is trivially easy, even tiny frictions and rewards can have a big influence on how a customer chooses.